edvasqueza/pdf-generator-api/README.md

-# PdfGeneratorApi
+# PDF Generator API

-The PDF Generation API is a Rest service that allows users to dynamically generate PDF documents based on provided templates and data.
-The API is built using Spring Boot and provides endpoints for generating PDFs with customizable content.
+The PDF Generator API is a REST service designed to dynamically create PDF documents using templates and data provided by users.
+Built with Spring Boot, this API offers endpoints for generating customizable PDFs.

 ## Features

-- Flexible PDF Generation: Generate PDF documents using customizable templates (Jasper) and dynamic data inputs.
+- **Flexible PDF Generation**: Create PDF documents by leveraging customizable templates (Jasper) and dynamic data inputs.
-- Content Customization: Populate PDF templates with dynamic data, enabling personalized and data-driven PDF generation.
+- **Content Customization**: Populate PDF templates with dynamic data, enabling personalized and data-driven PDF generation.
-- Content Delivery Options: Choose between receiving the generated PDF as a streamed response or a Base64-encoded string, based on the client's preference.
+- **Content Delivery Options**: Select between receiving the generated PDF as a streamed response or a Base64-encoded string, based on client preferences.
-- Content Negotiation: The API serves content in the desired format based on the client's Accept header, making it easy to integrate with various client applications.
+- **Content Negotiation**: The API serves content in the desired format, as indicated by the client's Accept header, facilitating seamless integration with diverse client applications.
+- **Compression**: The response can be compressed based on the request's Accept-Encoding header.

 ## Endpoints

-**Generate PDF**

-    POST /api/pdf
+### Generate PDF

+**Endpoint**: `POST /api/pdf`

-This endpoint allows clients to generate PDF documents using provided data inputs and template references.
+This endpoint enables clients to generate PDF documents using provided data inputs and template references.

-Request:
+**Request**:

 ```javascript
 {